dftfeDevelopers/install_DFTFE/README.md

 want to enable k-points (implemented in the cplx version only).

-Assuming you have already sourced `env2/env.rc`, an example batch script running GPU-enabled DFT-FE is below:
+Assuming you have already sourced `env2/env.rc`, an example batch script running GPU-enabled DFT-FE on 280 nodes is below:

     #!/usr/bin/env rc
     #SBATCH -A spy007